Many credit cards let you add an authorized user to your account.

 In particular, the core Aeroplan cards are a great way to treat family and friends to these Aeroplan perks.
 TD and CIBC’s cards have a few ways to eliminate the annual fee for authorized users:

-- The TD Aeroplan Visa Infinite Card waives the first year annual fee for one authorized user as part of the welcome bonus, or in perpetuity with TD All-Inclusive Banking.
+- The TD Aeroplan Visa Infinite Card waives the first year annual fee for up to three authorized users as part of the welcome bonus, or in perpetuity with TD All-Inclusive Banking.
 The regular fee is $75 per card.

 - The CIBC Aeroplan Visa Infinite Card waives the first year annual fee for up to three authorized users as part of the welcome bonus, or in perpetuity with the CIBC Smart Plus Account.
 The regular fee is $50 per card.